-Net Change in Fund Balances - Governmental Funds \$ 938,146 Amounts reported for governmental activities in the statement of activities are different because: Capital outlays are reported in governmental funds as expenditures.
-However, in the statement of activities, the cost of those assets is allocated over their estimated useful lives as depreciation expense.
-Capital Outlays 877,182 Depreciation Expense (285,036) 592,146 The repayment of principal of long-term debt is an expenditure in the governmental funds, but the repayment reduces long-term debt in the statement of net position.
-3,456 Net effect of various transactions in the statement of activities that do not require the use of current financial resources are not reported in the governmental funds: Pension Expense (calculated for net pension ı liability) (754,980) Pension contributions made subsequent to the he pension liability measurement date of 6/3 264,417 Change in Net Position - Governmental Activities \$ 1,043,185
+Net Change in Fund Balances - Governmental Funds \$ 319,016 Amounts reported for governmental activities in the statement of activities are different because: Capital outlays are reported in governmental funds as expenditures.
+However, in the statement of activities, the cost of those assets is allocated over their estimated useful lives as depreciation/amortization expense.
+Capital Outlays 8,053,463 Depreciation/Amortization Expense (1,190,980) 6,862,483 The repayment of principal of long-term debt is an expenditure in the governmental funds, but the repayment reduces long-term debt in the statement of net position.
+795,609 Inception of a long-term lease proceeds provide current financial resources; however, it creates a long-term liability in the Statement of Net Position.
+In the current period, other financing source were received from the (5.015.050) inception of a long-term lease.
+(7,917,258) Net effect of various transactions in the statement of activities that do not require the use of current financial resources are not reported in the governmental funds: Pension Expense (calculated for net pension liability) (406,679) Pension contributions made subsequent to the . , , pension liability measurement date of 6/30/21 333,593 Change in Net Position - Governmental Activities \$ (13,236)